Lake Sherwood Shelter, WV 2019

 SESSION DATES: August 11-16 | August 18-23 | August 25-30

-This project’s volunteer crew will work side-by-side with the young people from the Appalachian Forest Heritage Area national service program.
-We have a group campsite reserved for tent campers.
-Volunteers who would like to bring an RV/trailer will need to reserve their own campsite in the recreation area.
+This project’s volunteer crew worked side-by-side with the young people from the Appalachian Forest Heritage Area national service program.
+We had a group campsite reserved for tent campers.
 Learn more about the area’s amenities here.

 LOCATION: Just northeast of White Sulphur Springs, WV.
 Make sure to take time to visit some of the historic hot springs nearby!